 The study of DNA replication by our group moves away from attempts to reconstruct intracellular conditions in vitro and instead tries obtaining relevant biochemical information directly from living cells.
 Studying this process in its natural environment will help further our knowledge on the composition, architecture, dynamics and interactions between the different molecular machines involved.
 This approach requires genetic tools for the rapid control of intracellular conditions and emerging microscopy techniques able to detect and track single molecules in live cells.

 Current work is focused in understanding two key aspects of the DNA replication machine: its assembly early during the cell cycle and the mechanisms that prevent its premature disassembly prior to the completion of DNA replication.
 We use the genetic versatile bacterium Escherichia coli for these studies.
-In the near future we will also work to translate the tools and approaches used in E. coli to the study of Saccharomyces cerevisiae, in order to obtain a more complete picture of the composition of replisome in eukaryotic cells.
+We are also working to translate the tools and approaches used in E. coli to the study of Saccharomyces cerevisiae, in order to obtain a more complete picture of the composition of replisome in eukaryotic cells.

 - Canada Research Chair in Chromosome Biology, Tier 2